Adaptive Multimodal Person Recognition: A Robust Framework for Handling Missing Modalities: Trimodal Person Identification

 The final refined prediction is:

-The weight of 0.2 serves as a scaling factor to prevent corrections from overly distorting the ensemble output.
+Empirically, the weight for the mistake-correction output was set to 0.2 to prevent it from disproportionately influencing the final ensemble prediction.

-Training follows a standard mini-batch procedure with curriculum-based sampling and optional mixup augmentation to improve generalization.
-We employed a cosine learning rate schedule with warmup and AdamW \cite{adam} as the optimizer.

 The loss function is designed as a multi-task training strategy, where the model optimizes multiple objectives simultaneously.
 It consists of the sum of multiple Focal Loss \cite{lin2017focal} terms applied to each prediction head, ensuring balanced learning across different modalities.
-Additionally, label smoothing is incorporated to prevent the model from becoming overconfident.

 Rather than summing these loss terms equally, the model applies variance-based weighting, inspired by \cite{kendall2018multi}, allowing it to dynamically learn the relative importance of each loss term.
 This is achieved by introducing learnable log-variance terms \( \sigma^2 \), leading to the adaptive loss formulation: